 - currently pregnant

-- have had a baby in the past six months (with follow-up for up to 12 months)
+- had a child in the last year (with follow-up for up to 24 months)

 - Women over 18 years old